thierry-f-78/go-syntax/README.md

 ## Ignoring Rules

-You can ignore specific rules for certain lines of code using the `//nolint` comment directive.
-Here's an example:
+You can ignore specific rules using the `//nolint` comment directive in two ways:

+### Line-Level Ignoring

+Ignore rules for specific lines by adding comments at the end of the line:

 ```go
 x := 10 //nolint:short-var-decl